StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ### Where to install StackState server

-StackState server should be installed in a downstream cluster intended for Observability.
+StackState server should be installed in its own downstream cluster intended for Observability.
 See the below picture for reference.

 {% hint style="info" %}
 **Important considerations**